Important Information About Coronavirus (COVID-19)

-- Face masks – if you have COVID-19, wearing a face mask can help to prevent spreading it to others.
+- Face masks – if you have COVID-19 or a similar type of respiratory infection, wearing a face mask can help to prevent spreading it to others.
 If you are well, you do not need to wear a face mask.
 There is little evidence that widespread use of face masks in healthy people prevents transmission in public.

 For more information, please visit:

 Please refer to Department of Health website (link below) for regular aged care-specific updates:

 - The Western Australia Department of Health website also provides regular updates on State cases and local resources: https://ww2.health.wa.gov.au/Articles/A_E/Coronavirus